AppliedMechanicsLab/ENGN0310/Exams/PracticeFinal.md

 Figure 3

-(a) For the problem in figure 3 prepare the shear and bending moment diagrams.
+(a) For the problem in figure 3 prepare the shear (Not on Final) and bending moment diagrams.

 ![](PF3.PNG)

 Figure 4

-(b) For the problem in figure 4 prepare the shear and bending moment diagrams.
+(b) For the problem in figure 4 prepare the shear (Not on Final) and bending moment diagrams.

 #### Problem 5.